shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

 > There are two completely different terminals: one for Windows commands (`PowerShell`), and one for Linux commands (your Linux distribution terminal).
 Ensure you use the correct terminal for each step.

 6. Confirm the installation:
-   - Verify that **Ubuntu 22.04 LTS** was installed by typing in the Linux terminal:
+   - Verify that "Ubuntu 22.04 LTS" was installed by typing in the Linux terminal:
      ```bash
      lsb_release -a
      ```